Learning how to format ebook chapters is easy once you know how to do it correctly.

 How do you format a chapter in an ebook?

-Chapters generally begin one-third to halfway down a page in a published print book.
+Chapters often begin one-third to halfway down a page in a published print book.

-Formatting your novel to get the same result and having chapter headings starting mid-page in an ebook is best done using Styles.
+To format your ebook novel to get the same result and have chapter headings starting mid-page, you need to use Styles.

 You can use Microsoft Word, Apple Pages, or any similar word processor to do this.

-So let’s look at the simple steps you can use in your word processor.
+So let’s look first at the simple steps you can use in your word processor.

 How to format ebook chapters in Word